Istanbul explosions: 38 killed, 155 wounded

 - State media says the blast was caused by a car bomb

 The explosions, one large blast followed by a smaller one, occurred about 11 p.m. local time (3 p.m.
-ET) after a heavily attended football game at Besiktas Vodafone Arena.
+ET) after a heavily attended soccer game at Besiktas Vodafone Arena.

-Thirteen people have have been arrested in connection with the blasts, Soylu said.
+Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, spoke at a news conference after visiting a hospital to meet with those injured during the attacks.

-"The evidence so far points to the PKK, the ministry has some of the information on framework about how it was planned and organized but for the sake of the investigation please forgive that I won't share any details."
-Soylu said.
+"We have 38 martyrs and 155 injuries.
+The most important topic is on how we will stand against terrorist attacks, and I want the people to know that we will fight this until it ends," Erdogan said.

-Turkish President Recep Tayyip Erdogan, an ally to the United States in the fight against ISIS, issued a statement prior to the news conference saying Istanbul had once again "witnessed the ugliest face of terror stepping on all values and morals. ...
-Together with the help of Allah, as a country and a nation, we will overcome terror, terror organizations, terrorists and the ... powers behind them."
+"We will not let them discourage us and make us afraid of them.
+This country is its people.
+If you don't have respect and care for its people then we can not let this get away."

 The Turkish prime minister's office said in a statement, a day of national mourning has been declared on Sunday, the state-run Anadolu news agency said.